Unlock Productivity With Mind Maps

 • Organizing tasks and to-do lists

-• Strategic planning and decision making
+• Strategic planning and decision-making

 • Improving memory and creativity

-Features, Benefits and Challenges of Mind Maps
+Features, Benefits, and Challenges of Mind Maps

 Features: Visual, radiant, hierarchical, associative, use of color/images/words, non-linear, hand-drawn

-Benefits: Improves learning, memory, creativity, productivity, organization
+Benefits: Improves learning, memory, creativity, productivity, and organization

 Tips and Techniques for Using Mind Maps